-- If your child is unwell and unable to attend school or nursery, please notify the school directly by phoning 01764 657800 before the start of the morning session. - If your child is expected in school and does not arrive the class teacher will notify the office and you will be contacted by school staff to ensure all is well. - If the school is unable to make contact with you over three successive days and determine the whereabouts of your child, the police will be notified.
+- If your child is unwell and unable to attend school or ELC, please notify the school directly by phoning 01764 657800 or emailing st-dominics@pkc.gov.uk before the start of the morning session. - If your child is expected in school and does not arrive the class teacher will notify the office and you will be contacted by school staff to ensure all is well. - If the school is unable to make contact with you and determine the whereabouts of your child, the police will be notified.
 This is in line with Child Protection procedures. - If your child has been at home for lunch, and becomes unwell during this time, please contact the school to inform us that they will not be returning for the afternoon session.